 A relatively inexpensive way to improve your smile is by whitening your teeth a few shades.
 This can be done at home using over-the-counter products or in your dentist’s chair in as little time as one visit.

-Your dentist can also provide laser whitening or ‘power whitening’.
-During the treatment the light from a laser speeds up the chemical reaction of the whitening product and the shade change can be achieved very quickly.
+Your dentist can also provide laser whitening or ‘power whitening.
+During the treatment, the light from a laser speeds up the chemical reaction of the whitening product and the shade change can be achieved very quickly.
 The treatment usually takes about an hour and can make teeth up to five or six shades lighter.
-It is always recommended to use a Sensodyne toothpaste at least three weeks prior to whitening in order to reduce sensitivity.
+It is always recommended to use Sensodyne toothpaste at least three weeks prior to whitening in order to reduce sensitivity.

 Heavily damaged teeth can be covered with natural-looking porcelain crowns.
 They are ideal for larger teeth like molars and can fix an incorrect bite, which is when the teeth do not meet properly.
 Your dentist makes a crown by shaping the tooth under local anesthetic and then taking an impression using a rubber-like material.
 The impression is sent to a lab where the technician makes the crown in the appropriate shade.
 It can be made using several different materials, but porcelain is the most common.
 New materials are constantly being introduced, which is why it is important to talk to your dentist about which is best for you.

 Gone are the days of obvious and unsightly fillings.
-Now, tooth-coloured fillings are barely noticeable.
-For more than 150 years, fillings were made with silver-grey coloured material called amalgam because of its strength and durability.
+Now, tooth-colored fillings are barely noticeable.
+For more than 150 years, fillings were made with silver-grey colored material called amalgam because of their strength and durability.
 White fillings are now available and can match the shade of your teeth while also providing strength and durability.
 They can also be used to cover marks on teeth discreetly in a similar way to veneers.

 No two people have the same mouth and so the procedure(s) you need will depend on the look you want for your teeth.
 Consult one of our dentists at Westney North Dental to determine which treatment options are right for you.